truth

 Living truthfully has simplified my life in unexpected ways.
 I can decline invitations without guilt, discuss my limitations openly, and often find that plans adapt to accommodate my honest input.
 The practice of being frank has taught me to address underlying stresses and uncomfortable truths promptly, avoiding the complexities that come with deception.

-In embracing total honesty, I've discovered a life where authenticity leads to both personal freedom and deeper connections.
-It's a journey from darkness into a life filled with genuine interaction and peace.
+In embracing total honesty, I’ve discovered a life where authenticity leads to both personal freedom and deeper connections.
+It’s a journey from darkness into a life filled with genuine interaction and peace.
+The weight of deception has lifted, replaced by the lightness of truth.
 I highly recommend it.